bendqh1/drupal/major_upgrade.md

 chmod 644 web/sites/default/*services.yml
 ```

-## In case of mismatches
+## In case of several version mismatches one may want to restart the project's Composer files

-If you encounter various mismatches when upgrading Drupal you may want to consider restarting your composer.json and composer.lock files:

 ```shell
 cd $web_application_dir